solislemuslab/minaa/README.md

 ### Optional Arguments (unordered)

 - **bio**: The path to the biological cost matrix file.
-  - Require: CSV adjacency matrix where the first column is the labels of G, and first row is the labels of H.
+  - Require: CSV adjacency matrix where the first column consists of the labels of G, and first row consists of the labels of H.
   - Default: the algorithm will run using only topological calculations.
 - **alpha**: GDV-edge weight balancer
   - Require: a real number in range [0, 1].